IBM Cloud Docs

 Use the following steps to create a volume from the snapshot details page.

 1. Go to the list of Block Storage for VPC volumes.
-In the IBM Cloud console, click the Navigation menu menu icon > VPC Infrastructure VPC icon Storage > Block Storage for VPC snapshots.
+In the IBM Cloud console, click the Navigation menu menu icon > Infrastructure VPC icon Storage > Block Storage for VPC snapshots.

 You can go to the backup snapshots details page in other ways.
 For example, when you view a list of backup jobs, you can click the snapshots link for a backup job and go to the details page.